MarkusReynolds1989/BugTracker/readme.md

 # Bug Tracker
 An open source project.

+For Development:
+1. Clone the repo.
+2. CD into the repo on an elevated shell.
+3. Run ./build.
+4. If there are any problems, wait for SQL to download and install and then run again.
+5. The password should be admin and the username should be root for development purposes.
+6. The default admin user is admin with a password of test.

 To build:
 1. Compile the project.
 2. Take the files and put them into var/www on your server.